marcelldls/TechnicalAssignment/README.md

 - Multiple top 10 packages with the same number of associated files - will not be actively subranked.
 The highest 10 packages are only ever returned (ie if pos 10, 11 are equal only pos 10 will be shown)
 - Assume that the repo always has atleast 10 unique packages

-The MIT license is chosen -> "short and simple permissive license"